Overview of Coverage Options

 - The physician’s policy can be canceled for a severe claim loss of $100k or more

-If the policy is canceled, then the physician must look for alternative surplus-lines insurance coverage that will provide less coverage for greater premium costs.
+If the policy is canceled, then the physician must look for alternative surplus-line insurance coverage that will provide less coverage for greater premium costs.
 The physician’s insurability going forward is always determined by the severity of any loss they sustain.

 Each claim loss must also be reported to the National Practitioner Data Bank (NPDB).
 If there are “separate limits” for the Entity or licensed employee(s), then the claim may be reported against the Entity or employee without affecting the physician’s individual limits of coverage.